henryvalentine/Hahn.ApplicatonProcess/README.md

 - Logging is done on Hahn.ApplicatonProcess.May2020.Web using serilog with the options loaded from appsettings.json

+- In Hahn.ApplicatonProcess.May2020.Domain, Logging is facilitated by the Microsoft.Extensions.Logging.Abstractions package and by levaraging dependency injection

 - The API documentation is handled with Swashbuckle and can be.
 A clickable link to view the documentaion is provided at the Application's page